How to Catch a Nutria with a Live Trap

 Nutria

 Any non-target animals should be released immediately.
-Once you have captured a nutria in your live trap, check your local authorities to make sure you are correctly relocating the animal.
+Once you have captured a nutria in your live trap, check with your local authorities to ensure you correctly relocate the animal.
 Approach the trap slowly and use a gentle voice.
 Place a towel over the cage to avoid frightening the nutria.
 Once you have relocated far enough, carefully open the trap and release the animal.
 You can read more about releasing an animal from a live trap here.

 Prevention

-After using your live trap, you want to make sure that wild animals do not invade your property again.
+After using your live trap, you want to ensure that wild animals do not invade your property again.
 You can take some preventative measures to keep your area nutria-free.

 Sanitation